June 30, 2022

 For the first relapse, refractory status to the lenalidomide and the prior exposure to daratumumab is considered for selecting the drugs.

 For the second relapse, Imnovid in combination with dexamethasone is recommended in patients who were previously treated with Velcade (bortezomib) and Revlimid (lenalidomide).
 However, with the availability of new drugs, the therapeutic position of Imnovid is limited.
-Fardyak in combination with bortezomib, and dexamethasone is recommended in patients who have relapsed or multiple refractory myeloma, who were treated previously with two therapeutic options.
+Fardyak in combination with bortezomib and dexamethasone is recommended in patients who have relapsed or multiple refractory myeloma, and who were treated previously with two therapeutic options.
 Darzalex is another therapeutic option for patients with relapsed or refractory multiple myeloma.

 Sarclisa (isatuximab) in combination with Kyprolis and dexamethasone showed superiority in progression-free survival compared to Kyprolis plus dexamethasone combination.
 The result of the overall survival was not available.
 Based on the available information, HAS recommended Sarclisa combined with Kyprolis plus dexamethasone over Kyprolis plus dexamethasone in adult patients who received at least one prior treatment.